Paperform vs Google Forms: Which Is Better in 2026?

 Can Paperform connect to Google Sheets like Google Forms does?

 Yes.
-Paperform connects to Google Sheets natively — every form submission can automatically populate a spreadsheet, just like Google Forms.
+Paperform connects to Google Sheets natively, so every form submission can automatically populate a spreadsheet, just like Google Forms.
 The difference is that Paperform also connects to 2,000+ other apps (CRMs, email marketing, payment processors, project management tools) via native integrations, Zapier, Make, and webhooks.
 Google Forms essentially connects to Google Sheets and nothing else without third-party workarounds via Apps Script or Zapier.

 Is Google Forms safe enough for business use?